 Due to the operation of the VentZone® System, most Aldes controllers cannot be utilized.
-If desired, the VentZone® System can be used with the Aldes Humidity Controller (P/N 611224).
 Use of this controller requires one additional ZRT-1-6-24 to be controlled by said controller in order to prevent unwanted pressurization of the home.